 In this paper, it is shown that the loadability limit of distance relays of numerical relays should be calculated based on outer blinder/circle characteristics of PSB rather than the conventional method of the last forward zone, otherwise the functionality of PSB will be ineffective and relay may trip on stable swings.
 With this concept mathematical equations for calculation of RLL are developed for two cases, one with blinder and one with circular characteristics for PSB.
-In addition to impedance relays, methodology for calculation of RLL for current differential and overcurrent protection of new numerical relays are given.
-Finally, the results of analysis of system disturbances which have occurred under normal system loading conditions due to wrong relay settings, design errors, relay failures and human errors during testing are discussed.
+In addition to impedance relays, a methodology for the calculation of RLL for current differential and overcurrent protection of new numerical relays are given.
+Finally, the results of an analysis of system disturbances that have occurred under normal system loading conditions due to wrong relay settings, design errors, relay failures, and human errors during testing are discussed.
 It will be shown how these disturbances could have been prevented if correct design philosophy and test procedures had been implemented.

 Download full papers at the end of this page